cunningham-lab/igr/README.md

 * `structure_output_prediction`: Contains all the scripts to run the SOP experiments.
 * `Tests`: Contains various tests for relevant classes in the repo.
 The name indicates which class is being tested.

+### Implementation Nuances

+The IGR-SB extends the reparameterization trick to distributions with an countably infinite support.
+However, to implement the IGR-SB with finite resources, there is a threshold imposed on the stick breaking procedure that determines a finite number of categories that are needed for a proper estimation.
+Additionally, in our current implementation, the number of categories has a maximum that is set as a reference (this is called `latent_discrete_n` in the `hyper` dictionary).
+This maximum can be moved accordingly to fit the problem.
+For example, for CelebA we set a maximum number of categories to 50 but the thresholding procedure ended up selecting 20-30.
+Moving the maximum beyond 50 would have resulted in waste of memory allocated but would have not yield any quantitive difference.
+However, setting the maximum to 10 would have truncated the stick-breaking procedure too soon and would have resulted in a loss of performance.
+To avoid this situation, we recommend monitoring if the threshold is met.
+If not, then increasing the maximum would be needed.